Since I can remember, I have spent the Easter holiday with my family on the farm north of Canton.

 Initially, Grandma and Grandpa Vogts lived there.
 Now, Uncle Stacy and Aunt Brenda own it, but the tradition has remained regardless of who lives there.

-But the main event is always the hunting.
+But the main event is always the hunt.

-There is an egg and pop hunt for children through age 10, and this takes place in the front yard around the house.
+There is an egg and soda pop hunt for children through age 10 (give or take depending on who is in attendance), and this takes place in the front yard around the house.

 That is fun to watch, but it still isn’t the main event . . . really.

 The big show takes place after the youngsters have had their fun.
-That’s when all the older children, ranging from age 11 and up and including the adults who act like children, who is everyone in attendance basically, head outside for the great pop hunt.
+That’s when all the older children, ranging from age 11 (again, depending upon who is all there) and up and including the adults, head outside for the great pop hunt.

 Uncle Stacy hides the cans of pop all over the property, and everyone stampedes out in hopes of being the first person to get their allotted number of sodas.

 Seriously, these cans of soda pop are everywhere.
 They might be in feed bunkers where the cows get their dinner or in old, discarded pickups engulfed by trees.
 I remember once finding a can of soda under a cow patty.
 Another year, there was one up in a tree.
 If you are lucky, you don’t need a shovel or a ladder to get your bounty.

 Taking part in this family tradition is Easter to me.
 It’s not Easter unless I’m shoving a family member out of the way in order to get a can of soda pop before they can wrap their greedy paws around it.